-Terms Definitions - Losses cannot occur without the presence of enabling conditions essential continuous A function which is required to continuously perform according to its function specifications to maintain the safety of the vessel during one or more of its normal type of operations. exposure level The estimated occurrence of an enabling event or duration of an enabling condition. fallback state Designed state that can be entered when the autoremote vessel system cannot stay within the operational envelope (DNV, 2024) In previous RBAT reports the term Minimum Risk Condition (MRC) was used with the same definition. failure Loss of the ability of an item to perform the required (specified) function within the limits set for its intended use (DNV, 2021b). failure cause Set of circumstances that leads to failure (IEC, 2018). failure effect A description of the operation of a system or an item as the result of a failure, i.e., the consequence(s) a failure mode has on the operation, function or status of a system or an item (SAE, 1996). failure frequency The number of failures expressed in failures per unit of time (calendar or operational). failure mechanism Process that leads to failure (IEC, 2018).
-The process may be physical, chemical, logical, psychological or a combination thereof. failure mode The observed way in which the failure (of an item) occurs (adapted from SAE, 1996 and DNV, 2021b). fault detection, A control function's internal capacity to withstand, isolate, self-recover or initiate (FDID) a recovery recovery from a failure situation.
-(FDIR) in case system sen-monitoring identifies a fault, what type, and its location, Switch off of a faulty aquipment - Switch-over from a faulty equipment to a redundant equipment In RBAT, FDIR represents a type of mitigation that fully or partly rely on mechanisms and resources located within the agent responsible for performing the control action being analysed function Specific purpose or objective to be accomplished, that can be specified or described without reference to the physical means of achieving it (IEC, 2020).
+Terms Definitions - Losses cannot occur without the presence of enabling conditions essential continuous A function which is required to continuously perform according to its function specifications to maintain the safety of the vessel during one or more of its normal type of operations. exposure level The estimated occurrence of an enabling event or duration of an enabling - condition. fallback state Designed state that can be entered when the autoremote vessel system cannot stay within the operational envelope (DNV, 2024) In previous RBAT reports the term Minimum Risk Condition (MRC) was used with the same definition. failure Loss of the ability of an item to perform the required (specified) function within the limits set for its intended use (DNV, 2021b). failure cause Set of circumstances that leads to failure (IEC, 2018). failure effect A description of the operation of a system or an item as the result of a failure, i.e., the consequence(s) a failure mode has on the operation, function or status of a system or an item (SAE, 1996). failure frequency The number of failures expressed in failures per unit of time (calendar or operational). failure mechanism Process that leads to failure (IEC, 2018).
+The process may be physical, chemical, logical, psychological or a combination thereof. failure mode The observed way in which the failure (of an item) occurs (adapted from SAE, 1996 and DNV, 2021b). fault detection, A control function's internal capacity to withstand, isolate, self-recover or initiate isolation, and recovery recovery from a failure situation.
+(FDIR) In case system self-monitoring identifies a fault, what type, and its location, examples of recoveries include: - Switch-off of a faulty equipment - Switch-over from a faulty equipment to a redundant equipment In RBAT, FDIR represents a type of mitigation that fully or partly rely on mechanisms and resources located within the agent responsible for performing the control action being analysed. function Specific purpose or objective to be accomplished, that can be specified or described without reference to the physical means of achieving it (IEC, 2020).
 In RBAT functions refer to how systems perform to successfully accomplish operations.
-Sub-functions are offspring (sub-goals) of higher-level, parent function. functional goal The performance objectives that shall be satisfied to achieve a higher-level C C corresponding function (adapted from IEC, 2009).
+Sub-functions are offspring (sub-goals) of higher-level, parent function. functional goal The performance objectives that shall be satisfied to achieve a higher-level corresponding function (adapted from IEC, 2009).
 In RBAT, navigation, manoeuvring, and communication are examples of functional goals located at the highest level in the Function Tree. function tree Hierarchical breakdown of high-level functional goals into a set of sub-functions. hazard A potential to threaten human life, health, property or the environment (IMO, 2018).
 For the purpose of RBAT, this is interpreted as the source of harm which, unless managed, has the potential to cause accidents involving harm or losses.
-In terms of safety , a hazard therefore often refers to conditions, situations, or states in which various sources of energy, biological or chemical agents are present. hierarchical goal Relationship between a goal and sub-goals structured in a hierarchical order structure (adapted from IEC, 2009).
-In RBAT, the function tree has a hierarchical goal structure. numan-automation I ne way a human is affected by, controls, and receives information from automation while performing a task (Sheridan & Parasuraman, 2006). numan error Discrepancy between the numan action taken or omitted, and that intended or ingidant required to achieve a task goal (adapted from IEC, 2018). incident occurrence of any event, other than an accident, that is associated with a ship or its required infrastructure and effects or could effect its asfety.
-1 I OF ITS TEQUITED INTRASTRUCTURE AND ATTECTS OF COULD ATTECT ITS SAFETY.
+In terms of safety, a hazard therefore often refers to conditions, situations, or states in which various sources of energy, biological or chemical agents are present. hierarchical goal Relationship between a goal and sub-goals structured in a hierarchical order structure (adapted from IEC, 2009).
+In RBAT, the function tree has a hierarchical goal structure. human-automation The way a human is affected by, controls, and receives information from interaction automation while performing a task (Sheridan & Parasuraman, 2006). human error Discrepancy between the human action taken or omitted, and that intended or required to achieve a task goal (adapted from IEC, 2018). incident Occurrence of any event, other than an accident, that is associated with a ship or its required infrastructure and affects or could affect its safety.